 ROCK CLIMBING ROPES

-Our range of climbing ropes comes from top brands Mammut, Edelrid and Beal, and we have something to suit every style of climbing.
+Our collection of climbing ropes comes from top brands Mammut, Edelrid and Beal, and we have something to suit every aspect of climbing.

 What length?
 30 and 40 metre length climbing ropes are great for indoor climbing and the shortest outdoor climbs, saving weight and rope faff.
 50m will suffice for most trad climbs and many sport crags.
 60m is ideal to cover most UK sports routes, giving you the extra length to allow lowering off on a 25m pitch.
 It's also good for winter or ice climbing giving the longest possible pitch length and abseil potential.
 70m is a good idea for those big Euro sports routes.